6 min read

 • Make sure titles, meta descriptions, and headings reflect the real questions on the page.

-These recommendations aren't really new.
+This isn't new.
 It's an extension of technical SEO.
 The difference is you're now optimizing for both ranking and how well models can read and reuse your content.

 AI systems don't rely on your website alone.
 They look at how often and in what context your brand appears elsewhere.
 The more places you show up (and the more trusted those places are), the more likely a model is to mention you.

-This doesn't mean you need a team of thought leaders doing the podcast circuit.
+You don't need a team of thought leaders doing the podcast circuit.
 There are simpler ways to build authority:

 • Pursue mentions in roundup articles or "best of" lists